-Overall Impression: Balance is the hallmark of this style.
+Overall Impression: Balance and smoothness are the hallmarks of this style.
 It has the malt profile of a Helles, the hop character of a Pils, and is slightly stronger than both.
-Hard, minerally water can often be tasted.
-History: A style indigenous to the Dortmund industrial region,

-Dortmunder has been on the decline in Germany in recent years.
+History: A style indigenous to the Dortmund industrial region, Dortmunder has been on the decline in Germany in recent years.
 Comments: Brewed to a slightly higher starting gravity than other light lagers, providing a firm malty body and underlying maltiness to complement the sulfate-accentuated hop bitterness.
 The term "Export" is a beer strength category under German beer tax law, and is not strictly synonymous with the "Dortmunder" style.
 Beer from other cities or regions can be brewed to Export strength, and labeled as such.

 Ingredients: Minerally water with high levels of sulfates, carbonates and chlorides, German or Czech noble hops, Pilsner malt, German lager yeast.